 So, is Amazon Photos worth trying?
 It depends on your use case.
 Amazon Photos definitely makes our list of worthy Google Photos alternatives, and all things considered, Amazon’s offering offers slightly more features than Google Photos.

 Not everyone will find the features to be worth the hassle of migrating.
 However, Prime subscribers should definitely check out Amazon Photos.
 And remember, you can run both services simultaneously, letting you spend time using both apps before making your decision.
+You might even compare Google Photos vs. OneDrive for one more option.

 If you’d like to learn more about Amazon Prime, grab a 30-day free trial of Amazon Prime.
 You’ll have full access to Amazon Photos and be able to try it out first-hand.